Roweski/BaseTune/README.md

 1. Download the latest `Basetune.zip` from the [Releases](https://github.com/roweski/basetune/releases/latest) page and extract it to a folder of your choice.
 2. Open the UI and go to the gear icon → **Tenant Configuration**, or edit `Config\Config.json` directly to add a tenant or offline baseline.
 A reference template is available in `Config\Config.example.json`.
-3. Add at least one online tenant with your App Registration credentials and download setting definitions to enable friendly display names during comparisons.
+3. Add at least one online tenant using your App Registration credentials.
+This allows you to download setting definitions and enables friendly display names during comparisons
    Click the blue download icon in the UI status bar and select the online tenant from the list, or use the CLI:
 ```powershell
    .\BasetuneCLI.ps1 -Tenants # find your tenant's Id